 Perhaps the most desirable employee perk is the opportunity to carry out duties from the comfort and convenience of their own home.
 Reducing their commute considerably and allowing untold freedom to work in pyjamas, it’s something everyone could benefit from, even if it’s just a day or two every week.

-Clear Review, a talent management consultancy, is one such company that allows employees to work from home.
+Clear Review, a performance management platform, is one such company that allows employees to work from home.
 Founder and CEO, Stuart Hearn, says: “It’s our most successful employee perk.
 We believe that when employees determine their own working hours, they are more effective, happy and productive.
 They work with their productivity rhythms, not against them.
 They avoid the stress and frustrations associated with long commutes, and don’t have to worry about missing out on big moments at home.
 What’s more, I have found that when employees are given the freedom and autonomy to work from home, they are loyal and hardworking.”

 From a business perspective, the perk of allowing employees to work from home has made a big difference financially for Clear Review.
 “In general,” Stuart says “there are fewer overheads when the bulk of your workforce operates from their own home or from a local café.
 On top of this, we believe our low rates of voluntary turnover are as low as they are because our remote workforce is so happy and committed to the success of the business.”

 Getting your employees’ pulses racing through a variety of health and exercise classes is another low-cost perk that employees can benefit from.
 Even as something as simple as providing fresh fruit can go a long way to improving the employee experience.

 Mason Frank International provides a number of health-boosting benefits its employees can take part in.
 James continues: “When it comes to safeguarding the health of our employees, we provide fresh fruit, free running clubs and boxing sessions, access to online health classes, and discounted gym memberships.”